apache/dubbo-website/blog/en-us/how-to-implement-full-asynchronous-call-chain-based-on-dubbo.md

    ```

-   At the beginning of the method body, it starts asynchronization by running `RpcContext.startAsync()` , and it starts the new thread to execute the business logic asynchronously.
+   At the beginning of the method body, it starts asynchronization by running `RpcContext.startAsync()` , and it starts a new thread to execute the business logic asynchronously.
 After the time-consuming operation is completed, the result is written back by `asyncContext.write`.

 4. RpcContext returns CompletableFuture directly.